alephgamma/provision-stunnel-venv/README.md

 ## Open the server for port 3129

 Each provider (or OS) is different.
-Depending on how this done, it may need to be manual until this function can be modularized.
+Depending on how this is done, it may need to be manual until this function can be modularized.

 ## It Works
 A quick verification, but this is not nor should be considered monitoring...